Samsung/tizen-docs/docs/application/web/get-started/wearable-watch/first-app-watch.md

 </head>
 ```

-The following lines in the CSS code describe the styling of the main UI elements using the IDs defined in the HTML file.
+The lines in the **css/style.css** file describe the styling of the main UI elements using the IDs defined in the HTML file.

 Each main element is represented by a specific image file.
-The background image covers the entire screen, while the clock hand images are placed so that they start from the middle of the screen, and point up (showing by default the time at noon or midnight).
+The background image covers the entire screen.
+The clock hand images are placed such that they start from the upper middle of the screen, for example, 12:00 noon or midnight time.

--   `css/style.css`:
+-   **css/style.css**:

-    ```
+    ```css
     #background {
        width: 100%;
        height: 100%;